 These are just some of the advantages available to you:

 A vibrant community of fellow scholars.
 UIC Bioengineering graduate students are active, driven, and independent scholars-in-training.
 They gain hands-on experience as research assistants in faculty labs, contribute to and run their own student research journal, and share research through the Bioengineering Graduate Society.
-Whether you want to collaborate with others or work independently on your own investigations, your options include research facilities on campus or in the adjoining Chicago Technology Park.
+Whether you want to collaborate with others or work independently on your own investigations, your options include research facilities on campus or through the cross-university consortium known as the Discovery Partners Institute.

 Medical Scientist Training Program.
 This competitive program offered through UIC’s College of Medicine provides students with seven years of support to pursue both an MD and PhD.
 Graduates of this program emerge with the preparation they need to push the boundaries of academic medicine and research.
 MD/PhDs are well regarded for their ability to translate advances in science into real progress in patient care.
 Learn more here.